 Like pretty much everyone who backpacks, I’ve been looking for ways for lighten my load to make the trips I do take less of a toll on my body.

 A general rule of thumb is that you should carry no more than 25% of your body weight, though this is very subjective based on your overall body type and size, age, and physical strength.
-I’m 5’1″ and weigh just under 115 pounds, so I’ve always been concerned about my pack weight but only recently figured out how to reduce it to be much more manageable.
-Over two years, with the purchase of a few new items and the leaving behind of a few more, I’ve cut a total of 5.5 pounds from my pack weight!
+I’m 5’1″ and weigh about 110 pounds, so I’ve always been concerned about my pack weight but only recently figured out how to reduce it to be much more manageable.
+Over the past three years, with the purchase of a few new items and the leaving behind of a few more, I’ve cut just over 7 pounds from my pack weight!

 The Big Four